-4. Besides demonitization do you think government can do any other things to build more transparency and clamp down black money from the sector?
+4. Besides demonitization do you think government can do any other things to build more transparency?
+Clamp down black money from the sector?

-The views expressed here are solely those of the person interviewed in her private capacity and do not in any way represent the views of the brands/organizations she is or has been associated with.
+The views expressed here are solely those of the person interviewed in her private capacity.
+It do not in any way represent the views of the brands/organizations she is or has been associated with.